percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 * ``skip``: Use this to skip SST.
   This can be used when initially starting the cluster and manually restoring the same data to all nodes.
-  It shouldn't be used permanently, because it could lead to data inconsistency across the nodes.
+  It shouldn't be used permanently because it could lead to data inconsistency across the nodes.

 .. note:: Only ``xtrabackup-v2`` and ``rsync`` provide support